vstinner/unicode_book/operating_systems.rst

 ''''''''''''''''''''''''''''''''''''''''''

-Windows has two versions of each function of its API : the ANSI version using byte strings (function name ending with "A") and the :ref:`ANSI code page <Code pages>`, and the wide character version (name ending with "W").
+Windows has two versions of each function of its API : the ANSI version using byte strings (function name ending with "A") and the :ref:`ANSI code page <codepage>`, and the wide character version (name ending with "W").
 There are also functions without suffix using :c:type:`TCHAR*` strings: if the :ref:`C <c>` define :c:macro:`_UNICODE` is defined, :c:type:`TCHAR` is :c:type:`wchar_t` and it use the Unicode functions; otherwise :c:type:`TCHAR` is char